 A Make Music Nashville venue can be a anything and anywhere.
-Last year we hosted shows at breweries, retail stores, a recording studio, restaurants and even a zoo!
+We’ve hosted shows at breweries, retail stores, recording studios, restaurants and even the zoo!

 Interested in performing at one of Make Music Nashville’s Play-Alongs or group lessons?
-Click here to learn more, and feel free to sign up for more info!
+More info coming soon!
 All interactive events are free and open to all ages, skill levels and interests.

 Help support Make Music Nashville!